 Since moving to Paul’s Run, I’ve had such a positive experience.
 The food is top shelf, really good, and so much better than the community I was living in before.
 The team here is so friendly.
 You can tell they really care about the residents who live here.John S., resident at Paul’s Run

 Want to hear more from our residents?!
 Click here to explore why they love living in this beautiful community!

 John moved to the community in October of 2020, and has enjoyed meeting the many friends, families, and neighbors of Paul’s Run.
 “I’ve met a lot of great people here.
 They’re so nice and they’re from so many different places and have really interesting stories,” he says.
 “Another good thing is there are a lot of women, maybe nine for every man,” John laughs.

 The Very Best in Compassionate Care

 Meeting residents throughout the community, John has also developed great relationships with the Paul’s Run’s team.
-“Since moving in, I’ve especially gotten to know Linda,” John says referring to Paul’s Run Marketing Associate.
+“Since moving in, I’ve especially gotten to know Linda,” John says referring to Paul’s Run Marketing Coordinator.
 “She’s been so wonderful and always helps me with anything I need,” he adds.

-“The other day she surprised me by setting up a Zoom call with a bunch of my former football players from Father Judge.
+“She surprised me by setting up a Zoom call with a bunch of my former football players from Father Judge.
 They’re from all around the country and I got to see and talk with them for over an hour.
 It was really great.
 It was so nice of her to do that,” John reflects.

 As Paul’s Run team members continue to go above and beyond to ensure residents’ fulfillment and happiness throughout their retired years, John feels lucky to call this community home.
 Feeling great comfort in knowing that a caring neighbor is just around the corner, John can’t wait to discover more of this beautiful community.